Shalom Academy 2025

 Keynote addresses will be delivered by Chris Hoke, the founding director of Underground Ministries and creator of the One Parish One Prisoner program in Washington State.
 He is a commissioned PC(USA) pastor and the author of Wanted: A Spiritual Pursuit Through Jail, Among Outlaws and Across Borders.

-Restorative justice pioneer Howard Zehr will discuss the Still Doing Life project, which will be exhibited on location.
-Still Doing Life consists of 22 pairs of photographs and interviews separated by 25 years of individuals serving life without the possibility of parole sentences in Pennsylvania prisons.
+Howard Zehr and Barbara Toews will present their Still Doing Life project, which will be exhibited on location.
+Still Doing Life consists of 22 pairs of photographs and interviews separated by 25 years of individuals serving life sentences without the possibility of parole in Pennsylvania prisons.
+Howard is Director Emeritus of the Zehr Institute for Restorative Justice at EMU.
+Barbara is Associate Professor of Social Work and Criminal Justice at the University of Washington, Tacoma, and an alumna of EMU’s Center for Justice Peacebuilding.
+In this hybrid teaching session, they will be joined by Freddie Nole, who participated in the project prior to his 2019 release.

 David Evans